 Rock oyster aquaculture

-Oyster farming operations are divided into three stages:
+Oyster farming is divided into 3 stages:

-- spat collection/placement
+- spat collection and placement

 - growing the spat to a mature or semi–mature stage (depending on market demand)

 These 3 stages are interrelated, and each stage may require different conditions or a different location.